-by LesMis Wing | AuxBeacon News Contributor
+by Will Burnya | AuxBeacon News Contributor

+Before the accident flight of these three Civil Air Patrol members, the airplane had sat in its hangar for the previous 2 months with its fuel tanks half full under varying temperature conditions.
+The manager of the hangar facility described the pilot’s preflight inspection as “real quick.”
 About 2 minutes after takeoff, the pilot reported an “engine problem” to air traffic control and turned the airplane back toward the airport.
 The airplane subsequently descended at a steep angle, consistent with a stall, into a house located in a populated area.
-The airplane impacted the roof, came to rest upside down, and was subsequently mostly consumed in a post-crash fire.
+The airplane impacted the roof, came to rest upside down, and was subsequently mostly consumed in a postcrash fire.

 Probable Cause and Findings

-The National Transportation Safety Board determined the probable cause(s) of this accident to be:
+The National Transportation Safety Board determines the probable cause(s) of this accident to be:

-The pilot’s inadequate preflight inspection, which resulted in his failure to note the water in the fuel tank due to condensation, which subsequently shut down the engine in flight.
-Contributing to the accident was the pilot’s self-induced pressure to expedite the departure.
+“The pilot’s inadequate preflight inspection, which resulted in his failure to note the water in the fuel tank due to condensation, which subsequently shut down the engine in flight.
+Contributing to the accident was the pilot’s self-induced pressure to expedite the departure.”

 • Three Civil Air Patrol Officers Killed on Flight to Safety Meeting